yulianthyho/Covid19-World-Vaccination-Progress-Dashboard/README.md

 **Data Cleaning steps:**
 - Drop some unnecessary columns and rows using BigQuery
-- For columns total vaccinations, people vaccinated are cumulative sum.
+- For columns total vaccinations & people vaccinated are cumulative sum.
 So we need last date of vaccinations to find out the exact number of people vaccinated and total vaccinations of each country.
 Here I used BigQuery to get the rows with last date of vaccinations.
-- Use Google Sheets to add Region Column
-- Use Google Sheets to create a dummy variable to find out types of vaccines used in each country
+- In Google Sheets I add Region column and create a dummy variable to find out types of vaccines used in each country
-- Use Google Sheets to add variable of People Once Vaccinated.
+- Add variable of People Once Vaccinated.
 Here the equation I use ( SUM of People Vaccinated - SUM People Fully Vaccinated).
 - Export the files and connect it to Tableau

 ## ✨Insight